MohdTamimi1/ChatGPT-TaskManagementSystem/weeklyprogess.md

 - Studying node js basics
 - working on the project structure
 - Installing the required packages for node js
-- Started working on the basic functionalities of the project to test successful connection with chatGPT API
+- Started Establishing the project structure with basic functionality to validate the successful integration of the plugin with ChatGPT.